Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 The returned response is a heterogeneous list of result and error objects: list[[AnalyzeSentimentResult][analyze_sentiment_result], [DocumentError][document_error]]

 Please refer to the service documentation for a conceptual discussion of [sentiment analysis][sentiment_analysis].
+To see how to conduct more granular analysis into the opinions related to individual aspects (such as attributes of a product or service) in a text, see [here][opinion_mining_sample].

 ### Recognize entities
 [recognize_entities][recognize_entities] recognizes and categories entities in its input text as people, places, organizations, date/time, quantities, percentages, currencies, and more.